mockizart/learn-design-pattern/Observer/README.md

 **Wife:** What's wrong honey, you looks like very confused these days.

-**Husband:** My office want me to build a program about broadcasting announcements system to some departments every time there is a new announcement.
+**Husband:** My office ask me to build a program about broadcasting announcements system to some departments every time there is a new announcement.

 **Wife:** hmmm.. so? it's easy, isn't it? just fetch data from database and send them all.